devbnj/Permissioned-Blockchain/sawtooth/article2.md

 $ systemctl restart apache2
 ```

 **INSTANCE:** Sawtooth expects a few prerequisites installed before attempting to install and finetune itself.
-As you may have noticed, the ECS instance chosen is a relatively small resource intensive one and I intend to show you what it entails to run Sawtooth without any other frills - a barebones Ubuntu 16.0.4 instance equipped with Apache running barebones Hyperledger Sawtooth.
+As you may have noticed, the ECS instance chosen is a relatively small resource intensive instance and I intend to show you what it entails to run Sawtooth without any other frills in a barebones Ubuntu 16.0.4 instance equipped with Apache.

 ```
 # -- if you have an earlier installation or even a failed installation